🦔

 1

-Initial batch of items listed.
+Initial batch listed.
 Many more items still waiting to be added throughout the week.

 Items slowly trickle in.
 No way for customers to know.
 No notifications.
 No sorting.

-* The later an item is added, the less it sells for.
-This is not opinion—it's auction theory backed by decades of research.
+The later an item is added, the less it sells for.
+Not opinion — auction theory backed by decades of research.

-Nobel laureate Peter Diamond (Economics, 2010) proved that when buyers must spend excessive time and effort browsing to find what they want, market efficiency collapses and prices drop.
-The harder you make it for customers to discover items of interest, the less money you make.
+Nobel laureate Peter Diamond (Economics, 2010) proved that when buyers spend excessive time browsing to find what they want, market efficiency collapses and prices drop.
+The harder you make discovery, the less money you make.

-When customers have to manually scroll through 800+ unsorted lots to find items of interest, many simply give up.
-Those who persist often miss items they'd have purchased.
-This isn't speculation—it's documented economic theory with a Nobel Prize attached. 🎖️
+When customers have to scroll through 800+ unsorted lots, many give up.
+Those who persist often miss items they'd have bought.
+This isn't speculation — it's documented economic theory with a Nobel Prize attached. 🎖️

 • 800+ lots with no ability to sort by recently added